asg017/sqlite-lembed/README.md

   ('An Epoch Times executive is facing money laundering charge');

--- Build a vector table with embeddings of article headlines, using OpenAI's API create virtual table vec_articles using vec0( headline_embeddings float[384]
+-- Build a vector table with embeddings of article headlines create virtual table vec_articles using vec0( headline_embeddings float[384]
 );